All Together Now!

 - Our tours and presentations are designed to give you the best campus experience at PLU - in order to ensure that you have the best campus experience, we ask that you limit your tour group size to no more than 45 participants.
 Any Group Visit request with more than 45 participants will be considered on a case-by-case basis.

-- Each group must provide one chaperon for every 10 students.
-Chaperons must be 20 years of age or older.
+- Each group must provide one chaperone for every 10 students.
+Chaperones must be 20 years of age or older.

 - If requesting lunch on campus, groups can choose to dine in the University Commons or bring sack lunches.
 Lunch in the Commons is approximately $8-10 per person depending on what students choose to eat, as items in the Commons are individually priced.
 The Office of Admission may subsidize the cost of lunch or offer other options for groups smaller than 10 or groups on free/reduced lunch.
 Each situation is handled case-by-case, so please contact the Group Visit Coordinator for more information.

 - We welcome your organization to our campus!
-Chaperons are expected to ensure the group shows respect to the university and its students, faculty, and staff.
+Chaperones are expected to ensure the group shows respect to the university and its students, faculty, and staff.